Luis Perdomo (baseball, born 1993): San Diego Padres

 As a Rule 5 selection, Perdomo was added to the Padres bullpen for 2016 despite being hit hard in Spring Training and never having pitched above the High–A level.
 He was moved into the rotation in June as the Padres lost other starting pitchers to trades or injuries.
 On August 28, he threw his first complete game, earning a 3–1 victory over the Miami Marlins.
 Perdomo finished the season with a 9–10 record and a 5.71 ERA, although he improved over the season and had a better ERA as a starter (4.85) than as a reliever (9.10).

 Perdomo was named the Padres fifth starter coming out of Spring Training in 2017.
 After missing some time with a sore shoulder in April, Perdomo remained in the starting rotation for the remainder of the year.
 He posted an 8–11 record and a 4.67 ERA in 29 starts, with 118 strike-outs in 163 2/3 innings pitched.
 He was 3rd on the club in innings pitched, behind Clayton Richard and Jhoulys Chacín, and led the National League in ground ball rate.

 Perdomo won a spot in the Padres' 2018 starting rotation.
-On April 11 of that year, in a game against the Colorado Rockies, Perdomo threw a pitch behind Nolan Arenado, causing Arenado to charge towards Perdomo.
+On April 11 of that year, in a game against the Colorado Rockies, Perdomo threw a pitch behind Nolan Arenado, causing Arenado to charge the mound.
 Perdomo flung his glove at Arenado and dodged in a split second to avoid the tackle, leading to a bench-clearing brawl.
 On April 13, Perdomo was suspended for five games.
 He was placed on the disabled list on July 28 with a right shoulder strain.
 He ended the season 1–6 in 12 appearances (10 starts).
 He had an ERA of 7.05 in 44 2/3 innings.
 In 2019, Perdomo pitched exclusively out of the bullpen, totaling 47 appearances while making just 1 start.
 He was 2–4 with an even 4.00 ERA.

 In mid-October 2020, Perdomo underwent Tommy John surgery.
 On November 20, 2020, Perdomo was designated for assignment by the Padres.